Flavobacterium columnare

 The species has been known previously as Flexibacter columnaris, Bacillus columnaris, and Cytophaga columnaris.

 Flavobacterium columnare is one of the oldest known diseases among warm-water fish, and manifests itself as an infection commonly known as columnaris.
 Infections are the second leading cause of mortality in pond raised catfish in the southeastern United States.
+Early treatment with potassium permanganate has been shown to increase survival rate, although the difference was not statistically significant.